firecmsco/firecms/website/docs/hooks/use_firecms_context.md

   CMSApp as well as the `schemaResolver` in case you want to override schemas to specific entities.

-* `navigationContext`: Context that includes the resolved navigation and utility methods and attributes.
+* `navigation`: Context that includes the resolved navigation and utility methods and attributes.

 * `sideEntityController`: Controller to open the side dialog displaying entity forms